-THE MORAL IS: Nothing can be learned from a teacher, by one who misses the class.
+The moral is: Nothing can be learned from a teacher, by one who misses the class.

-16 The Fawn Who Played Dead [Attendance]
+The Fawn Who Played Dead

+[Attendance]

-NCE UPON A TIME, there was a herd of forest deer.
+Once upon a time, there was a herd of forest deer.
 In this herd was a wise and respected teacher, cunning in the ways of deer.
 He taught the tricks and strategies of survival to the young fawns.